interaktivarum/rfid2server/README.md

 * Adafruit 13.56MHz RFID/NFC Card - 1KB
 * Adafruit Micro NFC/RFID Transponder - NTAG203 13.56MHz

-###*GPIO breakout wires and soldering equipment*
+###GPIO breakout wires and soldering equipment
-In order to connect the PN532 breakout board to the Raspberry Pi you need six GPIO breakout wires and preferably need to do some soldering.
-See below for details and setup instructions.
+In order to connect the PN532 breakout board to the Raspberry Pi you need six GPIO breakout wires.
+For the best result, you also need to do some basic soldering - if you are new to soldering, see this great guide by Adafruit: http://learn.adafruit.com/adafruit-guide-excellent-soldering

 ##Setup